lopezdsr/sql-query/sqlref/sql_reference.template.md

 ### Drop Table
 <!--include-svg src="./svgfiles/createTable.svg" target="./diagrams/dropTable.svg" alt="syntax diagram for a drop table" layout="@break@" -->

 Drop a table definition from the Hive Metastore.
 An error is returned if the table does not exist.
 In case the *IF EXISTS* is specified it returns always without an error.

+Note: This command does not delete any data in {{site.data.keyword.cos_short}}.
+It only affects the table definition meta data.

 ```sql
 -- drop a definition for the table customer